Learn healthy optimal hydration options to hydrate upon waking and throughout the day.

 A plant-based diet can increase hydration.

 Most fruits and vegetables are high in water.
-So if you follow more of a plant-based diet rich in fruits and vegetables, then you won’t need to drink as much water.
+So if you follow a plant-based diet rich in fruits and vegetables, then you won’t need to drink as much H2o.
 To increase hydration with the foods you eat, try including more plants.
 Watermelon, cucumber and citrus are delicious additions.

 Eat more raw, fresh, whole foods.